ververica/flink-sql-cookbook/recipes/04/04_insert_into.md

 To publish results of a query for consumption by downstream applications, you write the results of a query into a table.
 This table can be read by Flink SQL, or directly by connecting to the external system that is storing the data (e.g. an ElasticSearch index.)

-This example takes the `server_logs` tables, filter for client errors, and write these logs into another table called `client_errors`.
+This example takes the `server_logs` tables, filters for client errors, and writes these logs into another table called `client_errors`.
 Any number of external systems could back the result table, including Apache Kafka, Apache Hive, ElasticSearch, JDBC, among many others.
 To keep this example self-contained, `client_errors` is of type `blackhole`: instead of actually writing the data to an external system, the table discards any rows written to it.